An Exceptional Dimming Event for a Massive, Cool Supergiant in M51

-In Figure~\ref{fig:HST_CMDs}, we present the F606W--F814W color-magnitude diagram (CMDs) derived from our \texttt{DOLPHOT} photometry on the 2021 ACS/WFC images to place M51-DS1 in the context of the nearby stellar population.
-Correcting only for Milky Way extinction, M51-DS1 appears as the most luminous red star ($F606W - F814W \gtrsim 2$\,mag) at $F814W$ within a projected distance of 50 ($1\farcs2$) or 100\,pc ($2\farcs4$) at its 2016--2017 level.
-Notably as well, it is one of only two stars within 50\,pc that appears so red---the other is indicated by the magenta circle in both of the figure panels.
-Compared to the single-star, non-rotating, solar-metallcity stellar tracks from the Mesa Isochrones and Stellar Tracks models (MIST; \citealp{choi16,choi17}), its location in the CMD would correspond to an RSG with an initial mass of $\approx 12$--15~$M_{\odot}$ (2016--2017), or $\approx 8$--10~$M_{\odot}$ (2021), and an age below $\approx$15 or 30~Myr, respectively.
-As noted in Section~\ref{sec:M51_env}, however, there is likely to be significant, and spatially variable foreground extinction in the region.
+In Figure~\ref{fig:HST_CMDs}, we present an F606W--F814W color-magnitude diagram (CMD) derived from our \texttt{DOLPHOT} photometry on the 2021 ACS/WFC images to place M51-DS1 in the context of the nearby stellar populations.
+Correcting only for Milky Way extinction, M51-DS1 appears as the most luminous red star ($F606W - F814W \gtrsim 2$\,mag) at $F814W$ within a projected distance of 100\,pc ($2\farcs4$) at its 2016--2017 level.
+It is one of only two stars within 50\,pc that appears so red; the other is indicated by the magenta circle in both figure panels.
+Compared to the single-star, nonrotating, solar-metallcity stellar tracks from the Mesa Isochrones and Stellar Tracks models (MIST; \citealp{choi16,choi17}), its location in the CMD would correspond to an RSG with an initial mass $\approx$12--15~$M_{\odot}$ (2016--2017) or $\approx$8--10~$M_{\odot}$ (2021), with an age younger than $\approx$15 or 30~Myr, respectively.
+As noted in Section~\ref{sec:M51_env}, however, there is likely to be significant and spatially variable foreground extinction in the region.
 For values of $E(B-V)$ between $0.4$ and $1.0$\,mag---in the range inferred from previous analysis of nearby \ion{H}{2} regions by \citep{croxall15}---the position of the star would correspond to higher masses up to $\approx$20--25~$M_\odot$, and younger ages $\lesssim$7--10~Myr.
-Our analysis of the full SED of M51-DS1 in Section~\ref{sec:SED_models} suggests even higher extinction values of $E(B-V) = 0.8$--1.6\,mag, possibly pointing to significant circumstellar extinction, corresponding to intial masses as high as $\approx$25--40~$M_\odot$ and implying an age as young as $\approx$5~Myr in the CMD.
+Our analysis of the full SED of M51-DS1 in Section~\ref{sec:SED_models} suggests even higher extinction values of $E(B-V) = 0.8$--1.6\,mag, possibly pointing to significant circumstellar extinction, corresponding to initial masses as high as $\approx$25--40~$M_\odot$ and implying an age as young as $\approx$5~Myr in the CMD.